 | Luxury / Classic car | $1,400 – $1,800 | $2,000 – $3,000+ |

 Keep in mind that these are estimates.
 In reality, even two identical routes can produce different quotes depending on carrier availability, timing, and current market demand.
+For a full breakdown of everything that influences your final price — including the 2026 factors pushing rates higher — see our guide on what affects car shipping cost.

 What Affects Cross Country Car Shipping Cost?

 When people search for cross country car shipping costs, they typically expect a single number.
 However, auto transport pricing is dynamic — it shifts based on several important variables.
-Here’s what matters most:
+Here’s what matters most.

 1. Distance and Route